-BRIEF HISTORY AND ACHIEVEMENTS OF KHASI HILLS REDD+PROJECT
+BRIEF HISTORY AND ACHIEVEMENTS OF KHASI HILLS COMMUNITY PROJECT

-In 2007, forest initiatives in the area began as a pilot project called Wahlyngkien Mawphlang for Payment for Ecosystem Services (PES) funded by Community Forestry International, (CFI) based in California, USA.
-This project was carried out to protect and conserve the forests of the clustered villages of Wahlyngkien Ramklang and Wahlyngkien Sunei in Hima Mawphlang Lyngdohship.
+In 2007, forest initiatives in the area began to protect and conserve the forests of the clustered villages of Wahlyngkien Ramklang and Wahlyngkien Sunei in Hima Mawphlang Lyngdohship.
 With the successful implementation of the project in Mawphlang,other adjacent Hima also wanted to join in conserving the forests and natural resources.
 Therefore, this golden opportunity was taken into consideration.
 Through the enthusiastic and dynamic leadership of the present Secretary of the Society, Mr. Tambor Lyngdoh who is also the Chief Community Facilitator (CCF), a series of meetings were convened.
-Mr.Lyngdoh went to meet all the Hima heads and held meetings in Mawphlang, Mawngap, Mawjrong, Tyrsad and Sohrarim to describe the project and the possibility of expanding it to include other Hima through a new initiative under the United Nations’ climate change program called Reducing Emissions from Deforestation and forest Degradationor REDD.
+Mr.Lyngdoh went to meet all the Hima heads and held meetings in Mawphlang, Mawngap, Mawjrong, Tyrsad and Sohrarim to describe the project and the possibility of expanding it to include other Hima.

-In 2011, Mr. Tambor Lyngdohconvened a series of awareness programmesintroducing this new issue of conserving forests through REDD.
-The REDD concept was discussed at a series of village meetings in the Umiam Sub Watershed between March–June 2011.
-Photographs of regenerated forest area were presented, and success stories of the pilot project were described to all villages.
+In 2011, Mr. Tambor Lyngdohconvened a series of awareness programmes introducing the new issue of conserving forests through a community-run project.
+Photographs of regenerated forest area were presented, and success stories of the project were described to all villages.
 As the project continued, it was decided to include the expertise from Bethany Society on socio-economic and livelihood as well as an NRM specialist from the forest department on natural resources and forest management during 2011.
 Beginning in 2012, the Synjuk administers the Project through its Mawphlang Office with itstechnical staff and community facilitators.